What is Tenants Liability Insurance, and do I need it?

 There are two main ways to buy cover; as a standalone policy, or as part of a home contents insurance policy.

 It’s usually better value to buy a home contents policy, with Tenants Liability Insurance included.
 It doesn’t tend to be much more expensive, and often gives a higher level of cover for Tenant’s Liability.
 Of course, you also get cover for all of your own property.
+With us, you need to include the ‘Accidental Damage’ add-on to have Tenants Liability included in your Contents Insurance.

 Standalone cover is usually better for people who don’t have many personal possessions and want to protect their deposit, or are being compelled to buy it by their landlord or letting agent.

-How do providers of Tenants Liability Insurance differ?
+How do providers differ?

 Many home contents policies include Tenants Liability Insurance, but not all, so it’s worth checking your provider’s policy wording.
 There are hundreds of providers of home contents cover, so we won’t go into them all here.